yoozzeek/zk-lisp/readme.txt

 License:

-  This project is licensed under the Apache 2.0 License.
+  This project is licensed under the GPL v3 License.
 See LICENSE for details.

-Zeek <zeek@tuta.com>